 - Wire Cutters

-Here’s how to create a Snow Globe with Poly-Pellets:
+How to Make a Snow Globe with Poly-Pellets:

 To begin the Easy Christmas Truck Snow Globe, gather all supplies.
-Basecoat body of wooden truck with Country Red acrylic paint, let dry.
-Paint truck wheels with Lamp Black acrylic paint, let dry.
-Basecoat windshield, back window, and hub caps with Slate Grey acrylic paint let dry.
+Basecoat the body of a wooden truck with Country Red acrylic paint, and let dry.
+Paint truck wheels with Lamp Black acrylic paint, and let dry.
+Basecoat windshield, back window, and hub caps with Slate Grey acrylic paint and let dry.
 Apply second coats of paint, if necessary.
 I love Americana Acrylics because they provide one-coat coverage on most surfaces, saving you time and money!

 How to Make a Waterless Christmas Truck Snow Globe